 »For me, drawing is one of the most fascinating artistic media.
 Its vocabulary and materials are limitless.
 Drawings are the visible traces of the artist’s imagination and creative hand that remain after the work has been executed.
 I am fascinated by the perfection of the hand.
 How precisely can I render a line, how much control do I have over the paper?
 If you look at my drawings, you might almost think they have been produced by a machine.
 This aspiration to perfection forces me to go slowly and enables me to explore the limits of drawing, objects and my own hand.

 Order on the desk, the ideal of the city and sex education are some of the themes of my work, which I develop into work series after detailed research.
 Here the procedure is always the same: preliminary work on the content and experiments with the paper are carried out in parallel until I have found a form that is valid for me.
 This may be geared, for example, to the form of the geographical map, to a pattern repeat or dot matrix printing.
 Over the course of months and years this gives rise to my series of drawings.«

-»Stadtleitbilder«; Herbert Stattler im Atelier Karin Sander; Berlin, Deutschland, 2011
+»Stadtleitbilder«; Herbert Stattler im Atelier Karin Sander; Berlin, Germany, 2011

 Lustgarten; Kunstverein Neuhausen; Neuhausen, Germany, 2018

 Freud on the Couch – Psyche in the Book; San Francisco Center for the Book; San Francisco, USA, 2018

 Freud on the Couch – Psyche in the Book; Perlman Teaching Museum; Minnesota, USA, 2018

 Freud on the Couch – Psyche in the Book; The Center for Book Arts; New York City, USA, 2018

 Symposium: In/Visible City, Lecture Talk »Stadtleitbilder«; Bauhaus-Universität Weimar; Weimar, Germany, 2016